Updated: 31st March 2020

 Page load time also impacts your conversion ratio, so improving load time is one way to boost your conversions, especially if slow page speed is interfering with your blog’s user experience.

-Because Google considers user experience as an important SEO factor, page speed or page load time is now considered as a ranking signal.
+Many SEO experts believe that page speed or page load time is considered as a ranking signal.
+But does page loading speed actually affect Google rankings?

 Page Load Time or Page Speed refer to the amount of time it takes your page to load in your reader’s browser.
 A number of factors, including your web host and your blog design, contribute to page load time.